-On today’s date in 1928, Canada’s Post Office Department introduced the first government airmail stamp, a five-cent denomination (Scott #C1) depicting two winged figures alongside a globe.
+On today’s date in 1928, Canada’s Post Office Department (now Canada Post) introduced the country’s first airmail stamp, a five-cent denomination (Scott #C1) showing two winged figures alongside a globe.

 Canada’s airmail stamps were issued between Sept.
-21, 1928 and Sept.
-16, 1946, and many countries followed suit as transporting mail by air began gaining popularity.
+21, 1928, and Sept.
+16, 1946, during which time many countries around the world followed suit as transporting mail by air gained popularity.
 Postal administrations charged a premium for airmail service, so special airmail stamps were issued to cover the higher rate.